linxule/linxule.github.io/_posts/2019-12-30-so-what-are-you-studying.md

 Some questions that I am investigating are:
 - How blockchain technology enables new forms of organizing that are decentralized(e.g., DAOs) ?
 - What drives the emergence and development of blockchain ecosystems?
-- What are the implications for management research (e.g., boundaries of organizations)?
+- What are the implications for management research (e.g., boundaries of organizations, unmediated actors, crowdsourcing)?

 Innovation and creativity in culinary arts
 ------